mikk1max/goit-markup-hw-06/README.md

 ## Features

-- **Adaptive Design**: The web page is designed to be fully responsive with breakpoints at 320px, 768px, and 1158px, ensuring an optimal viewing experience on mobile phones, tablets, and desktops.
+- **Adaptive Design**: The web page is designed to be fully responsive with breakpoints at `320px`, `768px`, and `1158px`, ensuring an optimal viewing experience on mobile phones, tablets, and desktops.
 - **Image Optimization**: All images used on the site are optimized for performance, ensuring fast load times without compromising quality.
 - **Semantic HTML**: The code is written using semantic HTML elements, enhancing accessibility and SEO.
 - **JavaScript Functionality**:
   - **Modal Window**: A modal window implemented for enhanced user interaction.
   - **Burger Menu**: A responsive burger menu for easy navigation on smaller screens.
-- **Code Formatting**: The code is formatted using Prettier to ensure consistency and readability.
+- **Code Formatting**: The code is formatted using `Prettier` to ensure consistency and readability.
 - **Normalization**: `modern-normalize` is connected to standardize styles across different browsers.
-- **High-Resolution Images**: All images support both 1x and 2x screen pixel resolutions for better display on high-DPI screens.
+- **High-Resolution Images**: All images support both `1x` and `2x` screen pixel resolutions for better display on high-DPI screens.
 - **Mobile-First Design**: The design approach prioritizes mobile devices, ensuring a smooth experience on smaller screens before scaling up to larger devices.

 ## Technologies Used